Defining Feature Flags

 Feature flags and technical debt

-As we’ve noted, feature flags offer many benefits to development teams.
-However, they can incur technical debt that is often referred to as flag debt, especially as a team adopts them more broadly.
-Flag debt is where your code becomes littered with flags and old code that are no longer useful because the feature has been rolled out to the entire user base.
+Feature flags can incur technical debt (commonly called flag debt) as a team adopts them more broadly.
+Flag debt accumulates when code becomes littered with flags and old conditional logic that's no longer useful because the feature has already been fully rolled out.

 Why use LaunchDarkly for feature flags?